409H/etherscamdb-js-address-validation/README.md

-### EtherScanDb JS Address Validation Package
+### EtherScamDb JS Address Validation Package

-This package will check EtherScanDb to get the status of an address to see if it's; blacklisted, whitelisted, neutral (unverified).
+This package will check [EtherScamDb](https://etherscamdb.info) to get the status of an address to see if it's; blacklisted, whitelisted, neutral (unverified).

 I've tried to make it as frictionless as possible for integration.
 So there's only 2 lines of code you need (other than requiring the package)